melonrush13/csci5839/classwork/interviewpractice.md

 Here are a couple of problems Mel encounters:

 - Dogs have a very high turnover rate.
-If you find a dog you like online, it is sometimes gone in a couple of hours.
+If you find a dog you like online, it is sometimes gone in a couple of hours

-- Mel checks 3 different websites for dogs.
+- Mel checks 3 different websites for dogs

-- Mel doesn't have any notifications of new puppies arriving, and sometimes misses cute pups before they are "on hold".
+- Mel doesn't have any notifications of new puppies arriving, and sometimes misses cute pups before they are "on hold"

-- Mel can't put a dog "on hold" online, and must call the shelter to put a dog on hold.
+- Mel can't put a dog "on hold" online, and must call the shelter to put a dog on hold

-- Mel wishes the filtering options were better on websites.
+- Mel wishes the filtering options were better on websites

-- Mel dislikes that Lifeline puppy and L.O.L.A's websites are not always up to date.
+- Mel dislikes that Lifeline puppy and L.O.L.A's websites are not always up to date

-**Discoveries:**
+### Discoveries

 After chatting, Vinitha enlightened Mel on a wonderful website called [Petfinder](https://www.petfinder.com/) which combines all of the humane society pages into one.
 Her new hobby has been changed for the better.

 Vinitha did a great job at keeping the conversation generic.
 She didn't point Mel down one direction for too long, and kept asking great follow up questions.
-She had some great starting questions, which lead to deep conversations, and then she switched topics for more insight smoothly.
+She had some great starting questions, which lead to deep conversations, and then she smoothly switched topics for more insight.

-Some questions include:
+Some questions included:

-- Where do you look up dogs?
+- Where do you search for dogs online?

 - How often do you look up dogs?